nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `sort KEYWORD`

 > Keywords
-> * `status` : Sorts the list according to status, with incomplete tasks at the top.
 > * `start` : Sorts the list according to start dates, with the earlier start dates at the top.
 > * `end` : Sorts the list according to end dates, with the earlier end dates at the top.
 > * `priority` : Sorts the list according to priorities, with the highest priorities at the top